Automatically Change Group Membership Using Scripts

-To execute a script automatically, you need to add the Run a program or PowerShell script action to your Business Rule, Scheduled Tasks, or Custom Command.
+To execute a PowerShell script in a business rule, custom command or scheduled task, add the Run a program or PowerShell script action to it.

 $department = "%department%"